Appeals and reviewing decisions

 If you need help completing an application, speak to a social housing provider staff member.
 They will be able to explain what types of information should be entered on the application and provide help with other types of assistance.
 You can also ask someone else to do this on your behalf, for example, a relative, friend or community worker.

 Is there a timeframe to ask for a review?

 Yes, Generally you have three months from the date of the original decision to ask for a review.
 However, there are a number of decisions that require more urgent review and have specific time frames.
-For more detail on these, refer to the Client Service Delivery and Appeals Policy.
+For more detail on these, refer to the Appeals policy.

 How does the review process work?

 An officer, who did not make the original decision, will review the original decision and make a recommendation.
 The review will check that:

 - policy was interpreted correctly and fairly when making the decision

 - all circumstances and relevant information were fairly and properly considered

 A delegated officer will then decide if the recommendation is correct.
 If you believe that the decision made after the review is still incorrect, you can ask for a second tier appeal which is conducted by an independent body, the Housing Appeals Committee.